 CPI is a UK technology innovation centre that helps companies to scale up their research ideas and turn them into high value manufactured products.
-CPI began operations in 2004 and, in the 11 years since, the company has established a track record of delivering major impact and high value for its clients and for the UK.
+CPI began operations in 2004 and since then the company has established a track record of delivering major impact and high value for its clients and for the UK.

 CPI’s involvement with Business Durham began very early on in NETPark’s existence with the planning, build and launch of CPI’s National Printable Electronics Centre.
 Since then the two companies have partnered across a host of themes supporting innovation in the UK.
 Listed are some of the highlights.